PolyArch/cs259/index.md

 Not really -- the computation behind machine learning and how that is exploited with hardware is what is most relevant here.
-That said, I welcome ML experts, or even projects that focus on the algorithm aspect of a problem (provided there is some relationship to hardware or hardware support).
+That said, I welcome ML experts, or even projects that focus on the algorithm aspect of ML (provided there is some relationship to hardware or hardware support).

 ### Prerequisites